georgebabarus/magento-filesystem-extension/docs/source/index.rst

    :caption: License

    license
+   privacy-policy

 Glossary
 --------

 .. glossary::
     OOB
-        Works out of the box - without any particular configuration then setting up the storage credentials.
+        Works out of the box - without any additional configuration except setting up the storage credentials.

     NEXT_MINOR_RELEASE
-        The referred item is part of next minor release plan.
+        The referred item is part of the next minor release plan.

     NEXT_MAJOR_RELEASE
-        The referred item is part of next major release plan.
+        The referred item is part of the next major release plan.

 .. include:: ./all-pages/available-links.rst